-Our liquidity and capital resources are generated primarily from proceeds from investment sales and principal repayments, income earned on investments, and, prior to being repaid in full and terminated on February 4, 2021, the Revolving Senior Loan Facility.
+Our liquidity and capital resources are generated primarily from proceeds from investment sales and principal repayments, income earned on investments, and the MLCSC Credit Facility and the MLC I Revolving Credit Facility.
 We may borrow funds to make investments to the extent we determine that additional capital would allow us to take advantage of additional investment opportunities, if the market for debt financing presents attractively priced debt financing opportunities, or if the Board determines that leveraging our portfolio would be in the best interests of the Company.
 Where appropriate, we may seek to raise equity through the public markets to finance our growth and strengthen our financial position.

-Credit Facility
+Credit Facilities

-On December 17, 2020, MLCSC Holdings Finance LLC entered into a credit agreement providing the Credit Facility of \$5.3 million with a large financial institution as lender, which bears interest at 9.5% per annum and matures on April 2, 2024.
+On December 17, 2020, MLCSC Holdings Finance entered into a credit agreement providing the MLCSC Credit Facility of \$5.3 million with a large financial institution as lender, which bears interest at 9.5% per annum and matures on April 2, 2024.
 Payment of principal and interest are made on each payment date, with the remaining principal outstanding and accrued but unpaid interest payable on April 2, 2024.
+On May 7, 2021, MLC I entered into a credit and security agreement providing the MLC I Revolving Credit Facility of up to \$60.0 million with a large US-domiciled financial institution as administrative agent, which bears interest at LIBOR plus a spread of 4.00% for the first three months, 5.50% for the following three months, and 8.00% thereafter.
+Payment of principal and interest will be made on the maturity date, on February 7, 2022.

-Working capita
+Working capital